sreichholf/dreamDroid/README.md

 # Requirements

 * The target dreamboxes should be running a WebInterface with Version 1.6.8 or later.
-* dreamDroid requires at least Android 2.1 (which is the minimum SDK Version required by android-support-v7-appcompat) to work properly.
+* dreamDroid requires at least Android 4.0

-# Developing / building dreamDroid with AndroidStudio (>= 0.8.11)
+# Developing / building dreamDroid with AndroidStudio

 Simply import dreamDroid as gradle project and you should be fine.